ntdat02092002/vietnamese-htr-frontend/README.md

 - open browser and open link `localhost:3000`

 ## Get API
-This application will not be able to run without the return api so I suggest you run [API]() first then run this repo.
+This application will not be able to run without the return api so I suggest you run [API](https://github.com/TruongNoDame/vietnamese_htr_frontend/tree/vietnamese_htr_api) first then run this repo.

+You have to change